vectorgrp/sil-kit-fmu-importer/README.md

 #### **FMI-LS-BUS Ethernet**
 The SIL Kit FMU Importer supports Ethernet Communication via the LS-BUS Operation with OP Code 0x10 and a basic Format Error handling.
 For more details on the operations please refer to [the layered standard](https://modelica.github.io/fmi-ls-bus/main/#low-cut-ethernet-operations).

+#### **FMI-LS-BUS LIN (experimental and LIN Commander only)**
+The SIL Kit FMU Importer supports experimental LIN Communication via the LS-BUS Operation with OP Code 0x10 and a basic Format Error handling for FMUs which act as a LIN Commander/Master.
+For more details on the operations please refer to [the layered standard](https://modelica.github.io/fmi-ls-bus/main/#low-cut-lin-operations).

 ### **Client Server Communication support**